 Ch over wire (Chain over wire).
 This technique works the crochet chain onto wire, alternating the sides of the wire, so that the wire is held in the centre of the leaf.
 It creates a wiggly line instead of a straight chain.
 It is explained with photo tutorial in the pattern pdf.

-This is a premium pattern and is available to purchase on Ravelry.
 All my patterns are tested by my team of testers to help ensure the best quality patterns that are free from errors.
 Should you have any problems at all, please get in touch with me, I am always happy to help.
 If you use Ravelry or LoveCrafts, and you make these pretty bluebells, please add to your favs and link a project to the pattern to show off your bonnie wee Bluebells.
 I love to see your projects and if you use social media, pop over and follow me, tag me in posts or use #thecraftytherapist #bonniebluebells to show me.
 Thank you, love Janferie xx